kramse/security-courses/README.md

-## README is not updated very often
+## README -- not updated very often

 Welcome to security-courses a free template and security courses written in LaTeX code, but assumed to be useful for others.

-It contains LaTeX slides I use for presenting various subjects.
+It contains slides and exercise booklets I use for presenting various subjects.

 You are welcome to copy from it.